cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-08-14-asking-questions-is-the-new-super-skill.md

 ---
 layout: post
-title: My List of Unconventional Job Interview Questions for AI/ML positions
+title: When Answers are Cheap, Questions are Gold
-subtitle: A living compendium
+subtitle: Learning to ask is the new competitive edge
-tags: career
+tags: ai
 description: |
   TODO
 keywords: